TirsoRJGonzalez/academic-kickstart/content/home/experience.md

   location = "York, UK"
   date_start = "2018-01-08"
   date_end = "2019-01-08"
+  description = """
-  description = """Served as tutor in statistics to undergraduate, masters and PhD students in University of York's Maths Skills Centre.
-Designed, implemented and interpreted statistical analyses of student experience surveys (n > 1,500) over a period of two years to help guide decisions in education"""
+  * Served as tutor in statistics to undergraduate, masters and PhD students in University of York's Maths Skills Centre.
+  * Designed, implemented and interpreted statistical analyses of student experience surveys (n > 1,500) over a period of two years to help guide decisions in education"""

 [[experience]]
   title = "Graduate Teaching Assistant"